kiwidamien/StackedTurtles/content/sample_size/empirical_bayes.md

 By using these two examples, we can show how to apply the empirical Bayes's technique of "shrinking" (or regressing) our observed values toward the mean when estimating a proportion (kidney cancer rates) as well as a continuous variable (board game ratings).

+**NOTES**
+1. This notebook is mostly written to expose the reader to the idea of shrinkage, and be able to apply it quickly.
+For that reason, code is included but the derivations are not.
+The derivations of the formula are available in a [more detailed article](#todo).
-Data and the notebooks are available [here](https://github.com/kiwidamien/StackedTurtles/tree/master/projects/empirical_bayes).
+2. Data and the notebooks are available [here](https://github.com/kiwidamien/StackedTurtles/tree/master/projects/empirical_bayes).

 ## Case study 1: Shrinking proportions with kidney cancer data